-1:1 Therapy for Adults with Stress and Burnout
+1:1 Therapy for Adults with Anxiety, Stress and Burnout

-I could use a tool, a strategy, a shift in perspective…
+I want a tool, a strategy, a shift in perspective…

 I’ve never gone through anything like this before.
 I don’t know what to do.

-I’m stuck in “patterns” with myself and within relationship.
+I’m stuck in “patterns” of thought, feeling and behaviour

 “How strange that the nature of life is change, yet the nature of a human being is to resist change” (Elizabeth Lesser)